Pluteus cervinus Fawn Pluteus Shipley Country Park,

 brown close.
 Stem 6 cm creamy/white.
 Trooping, in grass under

 beech tree.
-Awaiting identification
+Not identified

 Old Botanic Garden, University Park, Nottinghamshire (September